vcl/vcl/packages/vcl/input/README.md

 ### Basic Input

-Text inputs can be created with an HTML `input` element wrapped in an element with the input-field class.
+Text inputs can be created with an HTML `input` element wrapped in an element with the `input-field` class.
+The construct also supports buttons embedded into the input.

 [basic example](/demo/example-basic.html)

 ### Validation

-The validation state of an input can be visualized by the standard modifiers `error`, `warning` and `success`.
+The validation state of an input can be visualized with the modifiers `error`, `warning` and `success`.

 [validation-state example](/demo/example-validation-state.html)

 ### Form Control Group

-When using within a form-control-group, the label can be embedded in the input-field borders.
+Inputs inside a `form-control-group` allow the label to be embedded in the input-field via `embedded-input-field-label`.
+Also allows to prepended/ appended buttons to the input.

 [form-control-group example](/demo/example-form-control-group.html)

 ### Input Group

-An input group is formed by an input-group as wrapper for buttons, icograms and an input element.
+Input groups separate the siblings visually.
+An input group is formed by an `input-group` as wrapper in which concatenated input fields, texts and buttons take place.

 [input-group example](/demo/example-input-group.html)